 What is a Sober Living Home?

-Sober living homes are dedicated homes where people who are recovering from addiction live.
-Sober living homes are one of at least five levels of treatment options available for individuals in recovery.
+Sober living homes are dedicated homes where people who are recovering from addiction live and are one of at least five levels of treatment options available for individuals in recovery.
 Sober living homes are located in small towns or big cities and are mostly privately owned, although many businesses and charities also own sober living homes.

 Sober living homes offer various lengths of stay to their residents.
-Some homes encourage long-term tenancy and others just a few months.
-The cost of sober living homes vary as well.
-Typically, sober living homes cost between $450 and $700 per month.
+Some encourage long-term tenancy and others just a few months with the cost ranging between $450 and $900 per month.

 Sober living homes are typically managed by a supervisor who ensures residents are on track, maintaining their sobriety, taking medications, looking for employment, going to work on time and even engaging in community service activities.
 Sober living homes encourage all members to work together to manage the home.
 This includes cleaning, cooking and shopping for groceries.
 Sober living homes offer the individual a chance to get back to life while upholding daily and personal responsibilities.